hard02/syntax-tree-generator/README.md

 # syntax-tree-generator
-The following repositories contain iterations of syntax tree generator which I tried to develop.
+The following repositories contain iterations (iterations here refer to different approaches taken to create a parser) of syntax tree generator which I tried to develop.
 The basic library which is required is Natural Language Toolkit (NLTK) library in Python which can be installed by pip by running the following command:

 ```pip install nltk```